2015 Bruhat Bengaluru Mahanagara Palike election: Background

-After failing to get the Governor's assent for an ordinance on the trifurcation, a one-day session of the Karnataka legislature was convened to pass the Karnataka Municipal Corporations (Amendment) Bill 2015.
-Opposition maintained reservations about the government's attempt to trifurcate the BBMP, but the time bill was introduced by Indian National Congress in the House to the time it was passed.
-In fact, they walked into the well of the House and tore a copy of the bill as the voice vote was being conducted.
-As the House met for the day, the BJP, led by Opposition Leader Jagadish Shettar, demanded that the issue of crop damage due to unseasonal rains and hailstorms should be taken up first, but Speaker Kagodu Thimmappa disagreed.
-The opposition criticized the government for going ahead with the trifurcation plan while the committee created to study the matter had yet to submit its final report.
-It called the government's act an attempt to postpone BBMP elections, with fear of losing them.
+After failing to get the Governor's assent for an ordinance on the trifurcation, a one-day session of the Karnataka legislature was convened to pass the Karnataka Municipal Corporations (Amendment) Bill 2015, which was passed though with vehement opposition.

 The division bench of the Karnataka High Court also refused to stay a single bench order to conduct the elections before 30 May.
 On 24 April, the Karnataka High Court put off elections to the BBMP civic body.
 Setting aside a single bench order, which directed the state election commission (SEC) to conduct the civic poll by 30 May, a division bench headed by Chief Justice D.H.
 Waghela and Justice Ram Mohan Reddy told the state government to hold the elections by six months, as per the 74th constitutional amendment.
 The state government filed a review petition on 7 April, seeking a stay on the March 30 order of Justice B.V.
 Nagarathna to the SEC for holding the civic poll by 30 May, as its five-year term was ending on 22 April.
-State Advocate General Ravivarma Kumar assured the bench that the state government would abide by its order and facilitate the SEC to hold the election in 198 wards across the city within six months.
+State Advocate General Ravivarma Kumar assured the bench that the state government would abide by its order and help the SEC to hold the election in 198 wards across the city within six months.

-The two original petitioners (C. K. Ramamurthy and B Somashekar), who were BJP Corporators in the dissolved BBMP, said they would approach the Supreme Court the next week against the postponement.
-The state government sought more time to hold the poll on the grounds that delimitation of the wards, restructuring of the civic body, and reservation in many wards, as per the 2011 census, were not completed for various reasons.